chkCreate/Credit_Risk_Analysis/README.md

 </p>

 ## Summary:
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any\.
-If you do not recommend any of the models, justify your reasoning\.

 After reviewing the results from all six (6) different types of classifications report, Ensemble Learners: Easy Ensemble AdaBoost Classifier yielded the highest f1 score, which is the average accuacy of the tests calculated from the precision and accuracy statistics from the testing results\.